siddhantarya07/AI_The_Eight_Puzzle/README.md

 **PlotGraph.py:** This file is used to plot the graph from the data we received from the comparison of algorithms.</br>
 </br>
 **How to install and run the project**</br>
 The code has been written in Python 3.9.7 and can be cloned from this repository.
-Main.py contains the main method which is starting point of the application.
+Since Main.py contains the main method which is starting point of the application.
-The prohgram can be run by executing the **python Main.py** command in the project folder.
+The program can be executed by running the **python Main.py** command in the project folder's command prompt.
 </br>

-Please find the report and Code for more details.
+Please find the report and code for more details.